 The purpose of any library is to organize and provide access to information, and while much of that activity takes the form of online links from this site, the Butler University Libraries also contain items organized into discrete collections bound together either by topic or their source of acquisition.
-Information on searching our more general collections of books, media, scores, or online resources can be found above using the Find link or menu.
+Information on searching our more general collections of books, media, scores, or online resources can be found using the Find link in our main menu.

 Additionally, since it is part of Butler University Libraries’ mission to provide as much access as possible to our resources, many of these collections have been digitized and are available for viewing or download from our Digital Image Collections page.
 Also available are art image collections available only for use by current students, faculty, and staff.
 The Libraries have also digitized the entire run of Butler University’s yearbook, known primarily as The Drift, as well as other documents and images from Butler University’s history.